kevgo/cucumber-sort/README.md

 <a type="workspace/existing-file-with-content">

 This creates file **.cucumber-sort-order**.
-It defines the order in which Gherkin steps should occur in your feature files and has this content:
+It defines the order in which Gherkin steps should occur in the feature files, and currently has this content:

 ```sh
 # UNKNOWN STEPS